What a Truck Driver does FIRST after a Truck Crash

-- Complimentary Strategy Session to evaluate your legal options
+- Free consultation to evaluate your legal options

-If you or a loved one is suffering from an injury sustained in a trucking accident in Dallas/Fort Worth, contact Parker Law Firm today.
+If you or a loved one are suffering from an injury sustained in a trucking crash in North Texas, contact Parker Law Firm today.
 We hold negligent drivers accountable for their actions.
-Attorney Parker is Board Certified in Personal Injury Law by the Texas Board of Legal Specialization and has won numerous awards for his successful representation of injured victims throughout Texas.
+Attorney Brad Parker is Board Certified in Personal Injury Law by the Texas Board of Legal Specialization and has won numerous awards for his successful representation of injured victims throughout Texas.

 Determining Liability in a Truck Accident

-To determine liability for a trucking accident in Dallas/Fort Worth, there are a number of factors that need to be taken into consideration.
-Many people assume that it is always the driver’s fault, but that may not be the case.
+To determine liability for a trucking accident there are a number of factors that need to be taken into consideration.
+Many people assume that it is always the truck driver’s fault, but that may just be part of the case.
 Depending on the specific findings made by your truck accident attorney, any of the following could be held liable for your injuries: